Skip to main content

 Air Conditioner (2020)

-Air Conditioner is a 2020 Angolan film directed by Fradique (Mário Bastos).
-The film had its worldpremiere at International Film Festival Rotterdam and premiered June 6, 2020 in Luanda at the We Are One online film festival.
-The film was shot in 2020 in Luanda by Generation 80.
-The screenplay is co-written by Ery Claver. source: https://en.wikipedia.org/wiki/Air_Conditioner_(film) When the air-conditioners mysteriously start to fall in city of Luanda, Matacedo (security guard) and Zezinha (housemaid) have the mission of retrieving their boss's ac. source: https://www.imdb.com/title/tt10389922/ ***SPOILER ALERT*** F: We apologize in advance for having left our week dedicated to Angola open and only after 2 months do this review.
-We were swamped with work and we couldn't get our hands on the blog.
-Anyway, I still remember my opinions about the film and I'm sharing them next.
-K: Hello movie lovers!
-We went into a long hibernation afte...
+Air Conditioner is a 2020 Angolan film directed by Fradique (Mario Bastos).
+The film had its world premiere at International Film Festival Rotterdam and premiered June 6, 2020 in Luanda at the We Are One online film festival.
+The film was shot in Luanda by Generation 80.
+The screenplay is co-written by Ery Claver. source: https://en.wikipedia.org/wiki/Air_Conditioner_(film) When the air-conditioners mysteriously start to fall in city of Luanda, Matacedo (security guard) and Zezinha (housemaid) have the mission of retrieving their boss's ac. source: https://www.imdb.com/title/tt10389922/ ***SPOILER ALERT*** A Slow and Confusing Return to Angola Week FREDDY: We apologize for leaving our Angola week open for so long before finishing this review.
+Work swallowed all our time, but I still remember this movie clearly and not in a good way.
+KRASNAYA: Hello movie lovers!
+We pretty much went into hibernation after watching Air Conditioner.
+The ...

 Hollow City (2004)